Kuro66/openscad_scripts/README.md

-# openscad_scripts
+# Openscad scripts
-A collection of my openscad scripts
+A collection of my openscad scripts and creations.